 A completed application demonstrating that the candidate meets all admission requirements may advance to interview eligibility with the following exceptions:

-1. An applicant who completed a master’s degree in a non-Behavioral Health field (e.g. Allied Health fields) must have their transcripts evaluated to determine if previous coursework meets the standard curriculum requirements.
+1. An applicant who completed a master’s degree in a non-Behavioral Health field (e.g. Allied Health fields) must have their transcripts evaluated further to determine if previous coursework meets the standard curriculum requirements.
+Transcript evaluations will be conducted by the Admission Department or escalated to the Program Director to verify previous education will align with the current program requirements.

-2. Candidates who have completed the application, paid the application fee, and submitted required documentation minus the Official Transcript for admission may be eligible for an interview.
+2. Candidates who have completed the application, paid the application fee, and submitted required documentation minus the official transcript, from their highest degree earned, for admission may be eligible for an interview if an unofficial transcript is submitted in place of an official transcript.
+Official transcripts will be required if admitted to the program in accordance with the Official Transcript Policy.

-3. Candidates who have completed the application, paid the application fee, and submitted required documentation minus a third professional recommendation, may proceed to an interview if the first and second recommendations have a rating of average, above average, or outstanding in all evaluation areas and a final recommendation of “enthusiastically recommend this applicant.
+3. Candidates who have completed the application, paid the application fee, and submitted required documentation minus all necessary professional recommendation responses, may proceed to an interview if at least two recommendations have been received and have a rating of above average, or outstanding in all evaluation areas and a final recommendation of “enthusiastically recommend” this applicant.

-An application may advance to admission with the following exceptions:
+An application be admitted, provisionally, with the following exceptions:

-2. Provisional admission may be granted to an applicant per the discretion of the Director of the DBH Program if the applicant demonstrates the potential to succeed in the interview and interview eligibility review.
+2. Provisional admission may be granted to an applicant per the discretion of the Program Director if the applicant demonstrates the potential to succeed in the interview and interview eligibility review.
+This provisional admittance is and shall be used in very limited circumstances.

 Transfer Credits